- Ways to Learn

 With both types of responses, you don’t always have to send them publicly.
 Instead, there are times when it makes sense to do so by direct messaging.
 This form of communication is similar to sending an email or a message through Facebook.
 The one thing to keep in mind is Twitter doesn’t automatically allow you to send DMs to every user.
 Instead, they either need to be following you, or they need to have opted in to receive direct messages from any follower.
-Since you do want any user to be able to reach you, be sure to go to your settings page and opt into receiving DMs from any of your followers.
+Since you do want any user to be able to reach you, be sure to go to your settings page and opt-in to receive DMs from any of your followers.

 Finally, don’t be afraid to use a tool like Send Social Media to schedule tweets throughout the day.
 While you don’t want to fully automate your stream, using a scheduling tool can allow you to stay active without constantly needing to keep a Twitter client open on your computer or phone.
 Just be sure that if someone responds with a negative comment or question, you do get back to them in a timely manner.

-Michelle Hummel is CEO of Web Strategy Plus a full-service digital marketing agency focused on Franchise Marketing.
+Michelle Hummel is the CEO of Web Media University.
 She was recently nominated for the Woman-Owned Business of the Year!
+CEO of Web Strategy Plus, a full-service digital marketing agency.
 She’s a passionate Social Media Trainer with 15+ years of successful online business development, sales, and marketing experience.
-She also holds a valuable Internet Marketing Degree however with the ever-changing world of web marketing she strives to learn something new every day.
+She also holds a valuable Internet Marketing Degree however in the ever-changing world of web marketing she strives to learn something new every day.

-She travels Nationwide visiting her 22 Social Media Enthusiasts Chapters delivering in-depth social media training.
-She also provides Social Media Certifications through founding Web Media University.
+She travels Nationwide visiting the 26 Social Media Enthusiasts Chapters she developed Nationwide delivering in-depth social media training.
 A current contributing editor to The Franchise Dictionary Magazine and she has written 3 books in her series called, “The Social Media Magnet: Everything You Need to Know to Attract Customers with Social Media”, where she shares her best-kept secrets to success.
 She also specializes in helping Franchisors and Franchisees develop an integrated web marketing program to drive leads.
-She’s available for interviews via email, telephone, Skype video, news segments on location and more.
+She’s available for interviews via email, telephone, Skype video, news segments on location, and more.
 Just let her know how she can help!